linagora/linagora.esn.calendar/doc/REST_calendar.md

 **Request URL Parameters:**

-- objectType: The type of collaboration (community, project)
+- objectType: The type of collaboration (project)
 - calendarId: The calendar id (must match with a collaboration object)

 **Request JSON Object:**